-Corporate governance refers to "the framework of rules, systems and processes in the Corporation that governs the performance by the Board of Directors and Management of their respective duties and responsibilities to the stockholders and other stakeholders which include, among others, customers, employees, suppliers, financiers, government and the community in which it operates."
+Corporate governance refers to "the framework of rules, systems and processes in the Corporation that governs the performance by the Board of Directors and Management of their respective duties and responsibilities to the stockholders and other stakeholders which include, among others, customers, employees, suppliers, financiers, government and the community in which it operates.".
 It encompasses the entirety of the legal and factual regulatory framework for managing and supervising a Corporation.
 The primary goal of corporate governance is to create and sustain increased value in the Corporation for all of its stockholders and other stakeholders.
 To achieve this goal, it is necessary - among other things - to clearly set forth the principles of appropriate supervision and good management, and thereby lay the groundwork for development and implementation of value-creating activities.
-Moreover, it is as important that these agreed principles of governance are made transparent to all stockholders concerned and other stakeholders; thereby safeguarding stockholders' and other stakeholders' rights as well as promoting stockholders' and other stakeholders' participation in the corporate governance process.
+Moreover, it is as important that these agreed principles of governance are made transparent to all stockholders' rights as well as promoting stockholders' and other stakeholders' participation in the corporate governance process.